j3d1h4x0r/PI_APPS/README.md

 ## 🔍 Project Overview

 This repository contains a modular set of applications built to leverage the performance capabilities of the **Raspberry Pi 5**.
-Whether you're deploying IoT sensors, managing GPIOs, or building a headless controller for estate automation—this suite has you covered.
+Whether you're deploying IoT sensors, managing GPIOs, or building a headless controller for PI automation.

 ---